-Within the CRM, the sales forecasting summary gives you valuable insight into both future projected sales, deals currently available in the sales pipeline and your team’s overall performance.
-This data will not only help you focus your sales reps on the most profitable sales campaigns but also show you the top sources for lead generation.
+Within the CRM, the sales forecasting summary gives you valuable insight into both future projected sales, deals currently available in the sales pipeline, and your team’s overall performance.
+This data will not only help your sales reps focus on the most profitable sales campaigns, but also show you the best sources for generating leads.

-Using current sales forecast data, you can focus on producing a top-quality business plan, all based on reliable statistics.
+Using current sales forecast data, you can focus on producing a top-quality business plan.
+These should all be based on reliable 2022 sales statistics.

-Likewise, always make sure that you note your sales representatives’ performance and compare it to a previous period.
+Likewise, always make sure that you keep track of your sales representatives’ performance and compare it to a previous period.
 By doing this, you can discover reasons behind lost sales and start increasing your team’s overall productivity.

 Sales forecasting has many uses within resource management, budgeting and even hiring.
 You can utilise it to discover issues in marketing campaigns or in your business plan.

-Overall, as sales forecasting is so intertwined throughout your business, it is crucial that you keep all your data as accurate as possible to make the process as simple as can be.
+Overall, sales forecasting is a key part of your business.
+It is crucial that you keep all your data as accurate as possible to make the process as simple as can be.

 Are you using CRM to your advantage?